Housing and Dining

 - The Class of 1952 Stadium is a lighted, artificial-surface facility that accommodates approximately 4,000 spectators for lacrosse and field hockey.
 The field at Class of 1952 Stadium was named Sherrerd Field beginning with the 2012 season.

 - The Shea Rowing Center is home to the crew program.

 - Baker Rink, built in 1923, houses hockey and ice skating.

-- Outdoor athletic facilities also include the newly refurbished Cordish Family Pavilion and Lenz Tennis Center and an 18-hole golf course.
+- Outdoor athletic facilities also include the Cordish Family Pavilion and Lenz Tennis Center and an 18-hole golf course.
 The University has more than 50 acres of fields, including the Finney/Campbell FieldTurf fields, for baseball, softball, soccer, lacrosse and rugby, as well as many intramural sports.